Controlling hole spins in quantum dots and wells: Spin-echo decay in single-hole quantum dots

 Spintronics research often involves studying the motion of spins in two-dimensional systems (the subject of the last section).
 Carriers that are free to move in two dimensions can, however, have their spins efficiently randomized through momentum scattering in combination with spin-orbit interactions \cite{Meier1984optical}.
 To achieve long spin coherence times, it is typically necessary to quench the orbital momentum by confining carriers to zero-dimensional quantum dots.
 After freezing the orbital degrees of freedom, spin-orbit interactions may still limit hole-spin relaxation, but become an ineffective dephasing mechanism \cite{Bulaev2005,Trif2009}.
 Although there are still situations where dephasing can be induced through spin-orbit coupling for quantum-dot-confined hole spins \cite{Lyanda-Geller2012}, these mechanisms can be suppressed through stronger two-dimensional confinement.

 Even in the limit of extreme confinement, decoherence can still proceed through a small residual spin-spin coupling such as the hyperfine interaction between an electron or hole spin and surrounding nuclear spins in the lattice.
-For a heavy-hole spin in a quasi two-dimensional quantum dot with negligible strain, the hyperfine interaction $H_\mathrm{hf}$ with surrounding nuclei is approximately Ising-like~\cite{fischer2008spin,Fischer2010,Maier2012,Sinitsyn2012}:
+For a heavy-hole spin in a quasi two-dimensional quantum dot with negligible strain (see Ref.~\cite{tracy2013few} for very recent experimental progress), the hyperfine interaction $H_\mathrm{hf}$ with surrounding nuclei is approximately Ising-like~\cite{fischer2008spin,Fischer2010,Maier2012,Sinitsyn2012}: